The Basics of Offers in Compromise

 An offer in compromise (OIC) is an agreement between you, the taxpayer, and the Internal Revenue Service that settles your tax liabilities for less than what you owe.
 In essence, if you are accepted for this program, your tax slate can be wiped completely clean.

-- This program is mainly for those who are incapable of paying their tax bill in full.
-For those who can pay their tax bill in installment payments, they typically will not qualify for an offer in compromise.
+- This program is mainly for those who are incapable of paying their tax bill in full because they lack a steady income stream and have little to no equity in their assets.
+Those who can pay their tax bill in installment payments typically will not qualify for an offer in compromise.

 - A taxpayer must have filed all of their taxes to qualify.
 After all, how will the federal government know you can't pay if they don't know the amount you owe?

-- Some sort of payment may be required upfront for you to even apply.
+- Some payment may be required upfront for you even to apply.
 This can include paying the current quarter's tax liability.

 - Reasonable collection potential (RCP), or your ability to pay your tax liabilities, must be calculated.
 This can include all of your assets, including cash on hand, property owned, and even cars.
-Furthermore, often future income is taken into account as well, minus the cost of living in your area.
+Furthermore, future income is often taken into account, minus the cost of living in your area.

 Things to Consider Before Submitting for an Offer of Compromise